Carrington-dev/javascript/README.md

-# javascript
+# Javascript
-JavaScript Tutorial For Beginners
+JavaScript Tutorial For Beginners in React

+## JavaScript Notes